"You have to prove the threat is real": Understanding the needs of Female Journalists and Activists to Document and Report Online Harassment: Introduction

 These research questions are addressed in this paper as we walk the readers through our journey of identifying needs of female journalists' and activists' using focus group and interviews, understanding stages of harassment, and giving agency to these targets to manage their online harassment using a newly designed tool.
 Hence the primary contributions of this work includes the following:

-\begin{itemize} \item Understand what happens before, during, and after an attack on target of harassment \item Introduce PMCR (Prevention, Monitoring, Crisis, and Recovery) theoretical framework to highlight associated needs during stages of harassment \item Present a prototype addressing a key crisis and recovery need: documenting evidence and reporting harassment \item Recommend design directions for community to explore the space for managing harassment \end{itemize}
+\begin{itemize} \item Understand what happens before, during, and after an attack on target of harassment \item Highlight needs during the stages of harassment by applying the PMCR (Prevention, Monitoring, Crisis, and Recovery) theoretical framework \cite{jigsawmedium} \item Present a prototype addressing a key crisis and recovery need: documenting evidence and reporting harassment \item Recommend design directions for community to explore the space for managing harassment \end{itemize}